nick87720z/backlight-adaptive/README.md

 #### Calibration

-Update light / backlight ceil to current.
-This may be done either by running with `--calibrate` option or by sending SIGUSR2 to working instance.
+Update backlight to luminance ratio to current.
+This may be done either by running with `--calibrate` option or by sending SIGUSR2 to working instance (will send a signal if there is runing instance).

 #### Locations